IU-PR/Capstone_project/content/docs/2024/SceneGenAI/week1.md

    Existing software for background image generation, such as Photoroom, 24 AI, and PicWish, generate acceptable results on general requests.
 However, this background is usually not related to the product or topic, which is integral to our needs.
 Additionally, each of these products works well only in English, which presents its own problems.
 On the positive side, we discovered some convenient features such as the ability to easily redact the original image, which we will consider implementing in the tool.

 - **User Impact**:
-   Beyond improving user engagement, our software project extends to driving sales through enhanced visualization, and potentially optimizing the e-commerce industry's approach to product representation by reducing resource-intensive photoshoots.
+   Beyond improving user engagement, our software project extends to driving sales through enhanced visualization and potentially optimizing the e-commerce industry's approach to product representation by reducing resource-intensive photoshoots.

 - **User Testimonials or Use Cases**:
    Potential user testimonials might highlight how the tool helped them accurately visualize furniture in their living space, leading to a satisfying purchase and a seamless online shopping experience.